Key editor options for adding TinyMCE to an application

 external_plugins

-This option allows you to specify a URL based location of plugins outside of the normal TinyMCE plugins directory.
+This option allows a URL based location of plugins to be provided that are outside of the normal TinyMCE plugins directory.

 TinyMCE will attempt to load these as per regular plugins when starting up.
-This option is useful when loading TinyMCE from a CDN or when you want to have the TinyMCE directory separate from your custom plugins.
+This option is useful when loading TinyMCE from a CDN or when the TinyMCE directory is separate from custom plugins.

 This value should be set as a JavaScript object that contains a property for each TinyMCE plugin to be loaded.
 This property should be named after the plugin and should have a value that contains the location that the plugin that will be loaded from.